Physics, B.S.

 Physicists have made many breakthrough discoveries.
 The invention of the transistor by physicists has made the modern computer possible, while the development of lasers has led to diverse applications ranging from supermarket scanners to laser surgery.
 Physicists are versatile problem solvers and excel in many technical fields.

 Training in physics leads to a broad-based understanding of natural phenomena, analytical and computer skills, experience with electronics and the operation of sophisticated equipment, an understanding of measurements and their limitations, and the ability to formulate and solve complex technical problems.
-Physics majors desire to understand the physical universe around them.
+Physics majors at SLU desire to understand the physical universe around them.
 They are interested in questions such as “Why do elementary particles behave the way they do?”
 “What is the nature of light?” or “How did the universe begin, and what will eventually happen to it?”
 Some physics students pursue double majors in mathematics, computer science or an engineering field.

-Physics students who also like to explore other languages and cultures can study at SLU’s campus in Madrid, Spain.
+Physics students who also like to explore other languages and cultures can study at SLU’s campus in Madrid.
 International study within the physics discipline opens your horizons and prepares you for success in an increasingly global job market.
 SLU-Madrid offers the required coursework for the first three semesters of the physics major, making studying abroad an exciting option for pursuing a physics degree at SLU.

 Curriculum Overview